BACK TO MAIN INDEX

 Once you find out how much taper you have.
 You will need to find some adjustment push pull screws to move the tailstock up and down.
 There will also be hold down bolts similar to a headstock or turret body.
 There is also a gib that can be adjusted if necessary.

-Tailstock alignment adjustment
+Tailstock alignment and machine adjustment

 1. First lock the push-pull screws against each other to prevent movement when cracking the main hold down bolts.